SolidMVC/ExpandableFAQ/README.md

 3. Go to admin menu item `Expandable FAQ` -> `FAQ Manager` and add F.A.Q.'s.
 4. Now create a page by clicking the [Add New] button under the page menu.
 5. Add `[expandable_faq display="faqs" layout="list"]` shortcode to page content and click on `[Publish]` button.
-6. In WordPress front-end page, where you added search shortcode, you will see expandable F.A.Q.'s.
+6. In WordPress front-end page, where you added Expandable FAQ shortcode, you will see expandable F.A.Q.'s.
 7. Congratulations, you're done!
 We wish you to have a pleasant work with our Expandable FAQ for WordPress.